GSA/digitalcorps.gsa.gov/_fellows/2024/tyler-celestin.md

 region: east
 bio_short: Software enginneer committed to driving innovation within AI and giving back to the community
 why: My desire to work at USDC stems from the ability to give back to my country.
 Currently, software in combination with AI presents an unparalleled opportunity to drive innovation.
 I would cherish the opportunity to be a part of America's unrelenting push into making its frameworks faster and unburdened by archaic processes.
-fun_fact: "Tyler is always diving into the wikis of why, who, what, when.
-The evolution of societies and civilizations from naught to modern day is forever fascinating."
+fun_fact: "Tyler is currently pursuing fluency in Spanish and French"
 tags: ['east', '2024','Software_Engineering', 'USGS', 'active']
 track: ['Software Engineering']
 ---

-Tyler graduated from Binghamton University with a B.S. in Chemistry.
-While at Binghamton, he worked as a Business and Platform Analyst at a digital demand management firm that tracks and eliminates on-premises energy waste.
-During his tenure there, he conducted A/B testing on their web and mobile interfaces and analyzed a number of data and demand response trends.
-Additionally, he authored reports and articles on energy optimization and future trends, such as the intersection of blockchain technology and energy trading.
-He parlayed his software experience to drive impact on his Capstone Design Team for a hydroelectric system.
-His use of open-source software provided targeted analytics.
+Tyler graduated from Binghamton University with a B.S. in Chemistry and a minor in Engineering.
+While seeming initially unrelated, he found various intersectionalities between the two such as the focus on complex systems, the incentive for experimentation, as well as the focus on analytics.
+As a result his academic journey involved a wide depth of subjects including programming, industrial systems and sustainable energy.
+His intersectional interests culminated in a Capstone Design project for a hydroelectric system where his focus was on design and integrated electronics.

-After graduation and study abroad trips, he ended up pivoting into software through internships, programs, and fellowships.
-Following his undergraduate, he interned at an AI-focused company and created an optimized data pipeline for financial analytics for their law firm partner.
-At the same time, he operated as a lead on full stack efforts for the NYC Code and Coffee organization for their event management platform.
+Outside of academia, Tyler interned as a Business and Platform Analyst at a digital demand management firm dedicated to eliminating on-prem energy waste.
+He was able to work on his writing, platform testing, and analytics.
+Following his senior year, he went on a study abroad trip to Nepal where he installed a solar system in a local village in Pokhara.

 Tyler grew up in Brooklyn, New York.
-In his spare time, he enjoys cooking,  listening to a variety of podcasts and think pieces, exploring interests in graphic design as well as language learning, and diving into various musical genres.
+In his spare time, he enjoys cooking, listening to a variety of podcasts, exploring interests in graphic design as well as language learning, and diving into various musical genres.